AccelerateNetworks/PagingServer/README.rst

 Where it doesn't actually matter which format source "sample.mp3" is in - can be mp3, ogg, aac, mpc, mp4 or whatever else ffmpeg supports.

-Might help to avoid startup delays to conversion of these on each run.
+Might help to avoid startup delays due to conversion of these on each run.

-If pjsua will be complaining about sample-rate difference between wav file and output, ``-ar 44100`` option can be used (after ``-f wav``) to have any sampling rate for the output file.
+If pjsua will be complaining about sample-rate difference between wav file and output, e.g. ``-ar 44100`` option can be used (after ``-f wav``) to have any sampling rate for the output file.

 Running JACK on a system where PulseAudio is the main sound server